Is Clarivate Plc (CLVT) a Keeper?

-Clarivate Plc (NYSE:CLVT) went down by -3.25% from its latest closing price compared to the recent 1-year high of $24.94.
-The company’s stock price has collected -11.25% of loss in the last five trading sessions.
+Clarivate Plc (NYSE:CLVT) went up by 0.99% from its latest closing price compared to the recent 1-year high of $24.94.
+The company’s stock price has collected -6.95% of loss in the last five trading sessions.

 Is It Worth Investing in Clarivate Plc (NYSE :CLVT) Right Now?